THE FRANK MATCHAM SOCIETY

 Membership is open to everyone interested in theatre architecture at £20 for single membership and £25 for joint membership at the same address.
 Click on the link below and post your membership application.

-The 2015 calendar is now available with photos from the Frank Matcham Society visit to Le Marche earlier this year.
+The 2015 calendar is still available with photos from the Frank Matcham Society 2014 visit to Le Marche in Italy.
 In full colour and only £6 including postage.
 For information about ordering see the Newsletter or tap or click here.

 Click here for the membership form in PDF format to download and print.